SyncfusionExamples/how-to-scroll-to-a-specific-record-programmatically-in-winforms-datagrid/README.md

 ## About the example

-This example illustrate how to scroll programmatically scroll to the record with OrderID value 10680 on a button click event.
+This example illustrate how to scroll programmatically to a specific record which is outside of grid in DataGrid